Community Benefit Contributions

 - Unpaid Cost of Medicaid Program (Payments received for services that are less than the cost of care provided for public program patients)

-Hudson Hospital & Clinics also extends its commitment to the broader community by making contributions of many kinds:
+Hudson Hospital & Clinic also extends its commitment to the broader community by making contributions of many kinds:

 Community Benefit Programs & Services

 Subsidized activities carried out to improve community health, such as health education programs, health fairs, support groups, self-help programs, screenings, van transport and more)